jpownall1/Sweep_Stake_Euros_2021/README.md

 # Sweep_Stake_Euros_2021
-Code what randomly pairs x people with the x top teams in the Euros 2021 for a Sweep Stake.
+The aim of this respository is to create a program for people what randomly matches x people with the x predicted top teams to win the euros.

+Run program by typing in the terminal from directory 'codess' : java RunSweepStake

+The program takes an input of:
+- The number of people participating
+- The peoples individual names